kbaggen/Cheapfathers-Bubble-Logger/README.md

 1. the Sound-bubbles as CO2 escape the fermenter by a digital Sound Sensor Detecting Module LM393
 2. Temperature by ds18b20 and offset correction!
 3. One channel Relay to control a heat source!
-4. A polonium is used to calculated an estimated/indicative SG (+/- 3 SG).
+4. A polonium is used to calculated an estimated/indicative SG (+/- 3 SG is the aim).

 Hence, we simply make use of the "Big Blops" coming from airlock during fermentation.
 Ever tried to put you ear near to the airlock?
 You be surprised how loud the sound is and this is what we measure!